njsmith/posy/pybi/README.md

   * `paths`: The install paths needed to install wheels, as relative paths starting at the root of the zip file.

-    The intent is that `tags` and `paths` together should be enough to let an installer choose wheels and install them into an unpacked pybi environment, without invoking Python.
+    Rationale: `tags` and `paths` together should be enough to let an installer choose wheels and install them into an unpacked pybi environment, without invoking Python.

     In addition: it must be possible to invoke the Python interpreter by running `{paths["scripts"]}/python`.
 If there are alternative interpreter entry points (e.g. `pythonw` for Windows GUI apps), then they should also be in that directory under their conventional names, with no version number attached.

-  * `extra_bin_path`:

-    It would simpler if we could rely on the python executables living in `sysconfig.get_paths()["scripts"]`.
-That's generally true on
-    unix, but it's not true in Steve's nuget packages for windows.
-    TODO: Talk to Steve about whether this can be changed?

   You can probably generate a valid `pybi.json` file by doing: